Charges: Man "snapped," killed 4, then left bodies in field

 Authorities said all four had gunshot wounds to the head.
 Nitosha Flug-Presley, who was in the front passenger seat, had been shot in the mouth, Pettus had two gunshot wounds to the back of his head, Foreman had a gunshot wound to the face and another gunshot wound to the top of the head, and Sturm had a gunshot wound to the left cheek, the complaint said.

-Authorities said in court documents that Suggs was seen at a St. Paul bar with victim Flug-Presley and two of her friends early on Sept.
+Authorities said in court documents that Suggs was seen at a St. Paul bar with Flug-Presley, Sturm and Pettus on Sept.
 12. The Wisconsin criminal complaint against McWright said Flug-Presley’s aunt told authorities that her niece had a “thing” with Suggs and he would fly in from Arizona to see her.

 According to the criminal complaint against Suggs, an employee at a bar saw a woman who looked like Flug-Presley arguing with a man, who the employee identified as Suggs from a photo lineup.
-The employee said that the man said something about “having six children and this happening every time he comes back to Minnesota,” the complaint said.
+The employee said Suggs said something about “having six children and this happening every time he comes back to Minnesota,” the complaint said.

 Flug-Presley, Pettus and Sturm were then seen getting into a black SUV, the complaint said.
 The SUV and Suggs returned to the area shortly before 3 a.m.
 Investigators believe that Suggs killed the four victims in St. Paul, sometime between 3:30 a.m. and 3:48 a.m.
 Six spent shell casings and Suggs' bloody driver's license were found in the vehicle.

 Suggs then called his father and showed up where his father was staying at about 5 a.m.
-Suggs' father told authorities that Suggs he “snapped and shot a couple of people.”
+Suggs' father told authorities that Suggs “snapped and shot a couple of people.”
 Suggs then drove the SUV from St. Paul to Wisconsin, and Suggs’ father followed him.
-They stopped at various gas stations, and surveillance video from one St. Paul station shows Suggs driving the SUV, and Flug-Presley slumped over in the passenger seat, the complaint said.
+They stopped at various gas stations — surveillance video from one St. Paul station shows Suggs driving the SUV, and Flug-Presley slumped over in the passenger seat, the complaint said.

 Suggs' father told authorities that after leaving the SUV in a cornfield, he gave Suggs a ride back to Minnesota.
-Suggs’ father denied knowing the bodies of the people his son shot were in the abandoned SUV, the complaint said.
+Suggs’ father denied knowing the bodies were in the abandoned SUV, the complaint said.

 But surveillance video from a gas station in Wheeler, Wisconsin — about 10 miles from the cornfield — shows that Suggs’ father handed something to the driver of the SUV.
 Suggs’ father also stood at the SUV’s open passenger window while it was in the gas station parking lot, the complaint said.